yamt/midonet-kubernetes/README.md

 	% sudo iptables -t nat -F KUBE-SERVICES
 	% sudo iptables -F KUBE-SERVICES
 </pre>
-5. Look at [manifests][manifests] directory in this repository.
+4. Look at [manifests][manifests] directory in this repository.
    Copy and edit midonet-kube-config.template.yaml to match your deployment.
-   Use the above mentioned MidoNet router UUID here.
    The modified file will be called midonet-kube-config.yaml hereafter.
-6. Apply manifests.
+5. Apply manifests.
 <pre>
 	% kubectl apply -f midonet-kube-config.yaml
 	% kubectl apply -f midonet-kube.yaml
 </pre>
-7. "Untaint" the master node if you want.
+6. "Untaint" the master node if you want.
-8. If you have workers, do "kubeadm join" as usual.
+7. If you have workers, do "kubeadm join" as usual.

 [manifests]: ./manifests

-## Cluster router

-This integration uses a deployment global MidoNet logical router.
-We call it the cluster router.
-A deployer should create it manually.

-### External connectivity

-The cluster router is used as the default gateway for every Pods in the deployment.
-You can manually configure extra routes and ports on the router to provide external connectivity to Pods.

 ## Contribution